Macdavid28/Macdavid28/README.md

 ## 🧠 Current Projects

-- **ConfiVerde** – An artisan marketplace platform for artisan and craft products focused on connecting clients to artisans, and fostering a sustainable creative economy.
+- **ConfiVerde** – An artisan marketplace platform for artisan and craft products focused on connecting clients to artisans and fostering a sustainable creative economy.
+-**Tenex** - A distributed, multi-tenant project management platform built with a microservices architecture using Nx, Node.js, Express, TypeScript, gRPC, PostgreSQL, and Docker.

 ---